KingContaria/FastQuit/README.md

 **If that happens, please [open an issue](#problems) with your .minecraft/logs/latest.log file attached!**

+### Join the Discord!

+If you are interested in my mods or have any questions, you can join my [Discord](https://discord.gg/B6ZV8SF672)!

 ### Download this mod

 You can download this mod on [Modrinth](https://modrinth.com/mod/fastquit)!